 Students and parents/guardians will be informed of dress code violations.
 Dress code violations will result in disciplinary actions, which vary by division (Lower, Middle or Upper School).
-Specific dress code violation consequences are listed in your student's annual school planner (3rd-12th grades) or division level handbook (Lower School and Middle School).
-Handbooks are posted on the school website (www.stcroixprep.org) (K-8th grades).
+Specific dress code violation consequences are listed in each division level handbook.
+Handbooks are posted on the school website (www.stcroixprep.org).